jmscudder/COVID/index.md

 The 7 day averages for the daily increase in cases.
 If no new cases were reported, these lines would go to zero.
 ![](7dayaverage_cases.png)

->The average increase in reported cases for the seven days ending on May 22 is: 105.0
+>The average increase in reported cases for the seven days ending on May 22 is: 120.0
 >
->The last time cases per day were this high was May 15 2024: 7 days prior.
+>The last time cases per day were this high was May 01 2024: 21 days prior.
 >
->The seven day average then was: 112 cases.
+>The seven day average then was: 155 cases.

 >
->The last time cases per day was lower than this was Mar 11 2020: 1533 days prior.
+>The last time cases per day was lower than this was May 15 2024: 7 days prior.
 >
->The seven day average then was: 53 cases.
+>The seven day average then was: 113 cases.
 >
 >May 22 marks the lowest 7 day average in the last three weeks.

 The 7 day averages for the daily increase in hospitalizations and deaths.
 If no new events were reported, these lines would go to zero.
 ![](7dayaverage_hospital.png)

->The average increase in hospitalizations per day for the seven days ending on May 22 is: 4
+>The average increase in hospitalizations per day for the seven days ending on May 22 is: 5
 >
 >May 22 marks the lowest 7 day average in hospitalizations in the last three weeks.